Summer 2024 conferences: Pocillopora coral diversity at Evolution, Podocoryna scRNAseq at Cnidofest!

-I have begun a new fellowship at the NIH, merging my interests in cnidarian evolution, immunology, and health in Dr. Andy Baxevanis’ lab in the Computational Genomics Unit!
-I will be working on genome assemblies and single-cell RNAseq projects seeking to understand the evolutionary origins of complex tissues such as muscle, gut, and nervous systems, while exploring their relevance to immune functions in diverse cnidarian species.
+I have begun a new fellowship at the NIH, merging my interests in cnidarian evolution, immunology, and health in Dr. Andy Baxevanis’ lab in the NHGRI Computational Genomics Unit!
+I will be working on genome assemblies and single-cell RNAseq projects seeking to understand the evolutionary origins of complex tissues such as muscle, gut, and nervous systems, while exploring their relevance to immune functions and host-microbe interactions in diverse cnidarian species.
+Our work will begin in Podocoryna carnea, also known as the “Smooth-spined snailfur.”

 Pocillopora host-bacteria interactions paper published in Molecular Ecology!